 Both start-ups and established businesses can benefit from the Proof-of-Concept Funding.
 The Proof-of-Concept Funding is aimed at three target groups:

 - Innovative start-ups (≤ 5 years old)

-- Academic innovative start-ups (whose economic activities directly and immediately result from research by a university or academic hospital)
+- Academic or hbo innovative start-ups (whose economic activities result directly and immediately from research by a university or academic hospital)